uzodinma-okafor/ticket-lifecycle/README.md

 - Click on "Normal" in Priority area (top left) and switch it to "High" leaving a note explaing why.
 (3rd pic down)
 - Click on "Unassigned" in top left area (2nd pic) and assign it to Jane Doe (4th pic down).
 - Click on "Default SLA" in SLA Plan area and change it to SLA-A (5th pic down) and leave a note explaining why.
+- Click on "Support" in the Department and select to have the ticket transfered to "System Administrators" department, where Jane Doe works primarily.
 </p>
 <br /><hr>